realejandro/propfolio/README.md

 ---

 ## 🔮 Future Development
+- Add more functionality to the property form and cards, (e.g., ability to add "rooms" which will have their own input fields for things such as square footage, # of windows, # of closets, # of bathrooms, a picture of the specific room, etc).
+These rooms could be displayed to users by editing the state of the property page to display a single properties "room cards" instead of the users property cards.
+This is just one of the ideas we have for adding more user friendly functionality to the application.
 - Enable photo uploads for users to add custom property images
-- Add more functionality to the propertyform and cards, (e.g., ability to add "rooms" which will have their own input fields for things such as sq footage, # of windows, # of closets, # of bathrooms, a picture of the specific room, etc. These rooms could be displayed to users by editing the state of the property card.
-This is just one of the ideas we have for adding more functionality to the application.)
 - Integrate Google Maps or Mapbox API for geolocation and visual property placement
 - Add filtering and sorting functionality on the Properties page
 - PDF export or print-friendly reports of property portfolio